 If your nonprofit follows the members-as-advocates model, you can introduce certificates, learning, and upskilling platforms for volunteers.
 For trade association models, you can add transparency in regards to where their donations are being used to gain their trust and long-term support.

-Member-only events make members feel appreciated and special.
+members feel appreciated and special.
 Moreover, they provide members with membership values and a sense of belonging, increasing their engagement and retention.

 You don't need large events to bond with your members.
 Simple events like luncheons, branch tours, get-together nights, or even excursion trips can go a long way in engaging them.